SMRazaRizvi96/ExpRobotics-SMACH/smach_tutorial/README.md

 ##### How to Run:

-1. Clone this repository into the src folder of your ROS workspace
+1. Go to the 'Master' branch and Clone that repository into the src folder of your ROS workspace

 2. Give running permissions to it with
 	$ chmod +x assignment.py